codedbychavez/ab-testing-in-ruby/README.md

 ### Did it work?

-This is a good way to see if the feature flag is working as expected.
-If all goes well, you should see the two versions of the landing page when you update the country in the user object.
+A good way to see if the feature flag and user segment is working as expected is to update the country in the user object.

 When France is set as the country, you should see Version B (red CTA button):